brian-rose/daes-grad-handbook/phd.md

 - By earning a grade of B or better in a graduate foreign language course
 - By passing the University’s Foreign Language Translation Exam.
 Students will be given approximately two pages of text in the foreign language of their choice to translate into English.
 Currently, the exam is offered in French, German, Italian, Portuguese, Russian, or Spanish
 - By earning a grade of B or better in CSI 501.
-- By obtaining formal certification of competency in a scientific computer language from a designee of the Atmospheric Science Department (Kevin Tyle).
+- **MOST COMMON**: By obtaining formal certification of competency in a scientific computer language from a designee of the Atmospheric Science Department (Kevin Tyle).
 The student may propose or be assigned a task that demonstrates competency, but the Oral Exam Presentation is generally enough to demonstrate the student’s computing abilities.
-(MOST COMMON)
 - By demonstrating competence in a laboratory or field-based research technique or skill certified by the student’s doctoral committee or a person designated by that committee for this purpose.

 ## Ph.D.
 Timeline